 After some time, I created my second and my current Instagram account.

 In fact, I thought, instead of giving it up completely, it actually would be a great platform to share my work.
 So I made a new account to share my photos and words on it.

 I wanted huge numbers, therefore; I wanted attention.

 Though I am not the person who likes attention, again social media made me think that in order to feel worthy and important I need to have attention.

 I always wished to wake up to an X Number of direct messages on Facebook and an XXX Number of people posting on my wall on my birthday.
 This did not happen, I barely woke up to a message from the people on my list.
 And on my birthday, very few people posted on my wall.

 You can tell already.
 That was frustrating, especially with comparing myself to other people who got these enormous numbers of friends on Facebook.

-As time goes by and I was going through lots of tough times, I came to realize that this all did not matter.
+As time goes by and as I was going through lots of tough times, I came to realize that this all did not matter.

 I let go completely of these obsessions, and instead, I focused on the actual goals and on the genuine people I have who love me.
 A word from them is worth millions of direct messages and a single birthday wish from one of them is worth a trillion people posting on my wall.